Ricardo Ramírez (bishop): Bishop of Las Cruces

-Ramírez had to build the new diocese, creating a small diocesan office with one manual typewriter and the diocese's tribunal; and appointing his priest councilors.
+Ramírez had to build the new diocese, creating a small diocesan office with one manual typewriter and the diocese's tribunal and appointing his priest councilors.
 Within the United States Conference of Catholic Bishops (USCCB), Ramirez sat on the International Policy Committee, the Committee on the Liturgy, and the Committee on Hispanic Affairs.
 He formerly chaired the Committee on the Church in Latin America and the Catholic Campaign for Human Development.
 He was also a member of the Advisory Committee of the Catholic Common Ground Initiative.

 Ramirez was appointed as a member of the US State Department's Advisory Committee on Religious Freedom Abroad.
 He also served on the U.S. Commission on International Religious Freedom, traveling to China, Egypt and other parts of Africa.

 Retirement

-On January 10, 2013, Ramírez's resignation as bishop of the Diocese of Las Cruces was accepted by Pope Benedict XVI, to be succeeded by Bishop Oscar Cantú.
+On January 10, 2013, Ramírez's resignation as bishop of Las Cruces was accepted by Pope Benedict XVI, to be succeeded by Bishop Oscar Cantú.
 Ramirez retired in Las Cruces.

 In 2016, Ramirez published his book Power from the Margins: The Emergence of the Latino in the Church and in Society.